RosemaryChung/RosemaryChung/AboutRosy.md

 - 👋 Hi, I’m Rosemary Chung, call me Rosy
 - 👀 I’m interested in quantum computing, music and meditation
 - 🌱 I’m currently learning about Biology in an amazing course
-- 💞️ I’m looking to collaborate on projects that aim to help communities or that can be used for a good, productive purpose
+- 💞️ I’m looking to collaborate on anything and everything.
+I'm willing to learn and grow!
 - 📫 How to reach me: Email me at rosymeimay@gmail.com
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I love skydiving